Welcome to:

 Project mark is computed as follows:

-2. The Final Project Report: The penalty for the late final project is 2 marks for each day (excluding Sundays and public holidays) the report is late.
+2. Final Project Report: The penalty for the late final project is 2 marks for each day.
+Reports will be accepted until April 23 (inclusive).

 Grading policy